 When running, the commands specified in the WDL script are being executed on virtual machines.

 Aborted and aborting

-These will display for analysis submissions, workflows, and tasks if you have requested a workflow be aborted.
+These display for analysis submissions, workflows, and tasks if you requested a workflow to be aborted.
 These are not pictured here.

-When all the tasks reach Done successfully, the workflow will be updated to Succeeded, and the Job History page will show the submission as Done.
+When all the tasks reach Done successfully, the workflow is updated to Succeeded, and the Job History page shows the submission as Done.

 Workflow-level details (Job History submission page)